drupal-entity-training/event/index.md

   Enter a title, date and description and press _Save_.

   Note that no message is displayed and no redirect is performed.
-This will be added later by providing a specialized form handler.
+This will be added below by providing a specialized form handler.

   Verify that the event was saved by checking that a new row was created in the `{event}` table.